Esraa-Alaarag/Minesweeper/README.md

 * Add 1 to the contents of the cell.
 * Return the values back to the original place.
 ![MacDown Screenshot](images/CLUE.PNG)

+## Open adjacent empty cells
+The function is smiliar to the prevoius function but I did not have to check in 8 direction instead I checked 4 directions because the function is recursive so even I'm checking 4 direction all other cells will be cleared eventually.

 upon user click the a class will be remove and/or added or toggles. which will control the display of the cell. and the mouse click will be disabled on that clicked cell.
 The timer will start when clicking left or right on the grid.